dlr-ve-esy/charging-ontology/docs/gettingstarted.md

 # Getting started

 Ontology development can be done with multiple approaches.
-In our case we do a method inspired by the one used by the [Open Energy Ontology (OEO)](https://github.com/OpenEnergyPlatform/ontology/wiki/).
+In our case we do a method heavily inspired by the one used by the [Open Energy Ontology (OEO)](https://github.com/OpenEnergyPlatform/ontology/wiki/).

 ## Dependencies